BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/9_3_Using_CSV_in_Scripts.md

 <+6Months> OP_CHECKSEQUENCEVERIFY
 ```

-> **WARNING:** Remember that your a relative time lock is a time span since the mining of the UTXO used as an input.
+> **WARNING:** Remember that a relative timelock is a time span since the mining of the UTXO used as an input.
 It is _not_ a timespan after you create the transaction.
 If you use a UTXO that's already been confirmed a hundred times, and you place a relative timelock of 100 blocks on it, it will be eligible for mining immediately.
 Relative timelocks have some very specific uses, but they probably don't apply if your only goal is to determine some set time in the future.

 ### Understand How CSV Really Works